-• text $\{x \ y \ z\}$ "text string" [size s]:
+• text $\{x \ y \ z\}$ "text string" [size s] [thickness t]:

-Displays the text string with the bottom left of the string starting at the given vertex.
+Displays the text string with the bottom left of the string starting at the given coordinates, with the font size scaled by the optional size parameter, and drawn with line thickness determined by the optional thickness parameter.

-- color colorId - color name - color trans_name: Each of the above geometrical objects are drawn using the current color.
+- color colorId - color name - color trans\name: Each of the above geometrical objects are drawn using the current color.
 Initially, that color is blue, which has the colorid of 0.
 The color command changes the current color, and stays info effect until the next color command.
 Thus, to draw a red cylinder then a red sphere, first use the command color red command to change the color, then use the cylinder and sphere commands. - materials <on|off>: Material properties are used to make the graphical objects (lines, cylinders, etc.) be affected by the light sources.
 These make the objects look more realistic, but are slower on machines which don't implement materials in hardware (see chapter 6.2 and sections on color [§ 9.3.4] and colorinfo [§ 9.3.5] commands for the information on how to turn off material characteristics for all objects in VMD).
 One surprising effect of material characteristics is that lines are affected.
 In some lighting situations, the lines can even appear to disappear.
 Thus, you may want to turn off materials before drawing lines. - material <name>: Sets the material to use for the corresponding graphics molecule. name must be a valid material name, as displayed in the Materials menu. - delete id: Deletes the graphics primitive with the given id. - delete all: Deletes all graphics primitives. - replace id: Causes the next graphics primitive to replace the one with the given id.
 Subsequent graphics primitives will be added to the end of the list as usual. - exists id: Returns whether the primitive with the given id exists. - list: Returns a list of valid graphics id's. - info id: Returns the text of a Tcl command which will recreate the graphics primitive with the given id.